jasonjayoo/readme-generator/README.md

   ## License:
-  GNU
+  MIT

   ## Installation:
-  npm installation inquirer and fs
+  Clone files from my github repository

   ## Usage:
-  terminal application for readme
+  Open the files in vsc

   ## How to Contribute:
-  Github or Email
+  Reach me at my email provided below.

   ## Tests:
-  Run in terminal
+  npm install inquirer and .fs

   ## Credits:
   BCS Assistant Zach